bagouryy/choco-mining/README.md

 # Data-mining

 This repository contains the source code that was used in the experiments of the following paper : *Vernerey et al. - Threshold-free Pattern Mining Meets Multi-Objective Optimization: Application to Association Rules* ([IJCAI 2022](https://ijcai-22.org/)).
+Supplementary material is available in the `paper` folder.

 ## Requirements